Final Bill FAQ

 The bill can be paid via one of three ways: online payment, mailed payment, or in-person payment before February 28 in order to avoid the property being listed in the tax sale advertisement.

-To view a list of bills that can be paid online visit the Bureau of Revenue Collections Online Payments page.
+To view a list of bills that can be paid online visit the Online Payments and Account Lookup page.
 If you have more than one bill type due (such as real property tax and special benefits district tax or water/sewer bill), you must pay each lien individually online.
 Alternatively, you may mail in your payment or pay in person with either a certified check or money order.
 No personal checks will be accepted once a Final Bill has been issued.
 If you mail your payment, please use the return envelope provided with the Final Bill.

 Where do I send a payment for a delinquent bill shown on the Final Bill and Legal Notice?